-If you want to choose specific items, click on the "Choose from items" toggle or hit i before placing the building.
-When you click to place the building, a dialog will come up that allows you choose which items to use.
-The list is sorted by most recently used materials for that building type by default, but you can change to sort by name or by available quantity by clicking on the "Sort by" selector or hitting R. The configuration for whether you would like to choose specific items is saved per building type and will be restored when you plan more of that building type.
+If you want to choose specific items instead of using the filters, click on the "Choose items" selector or hit z before placing the building.
+You can choose to be prompted for every item ("Manually") or you can have it automatically select the type of item that you last chose for this building type.
+The list you are prompted with is sorted by most recently used materials for that building type by default, but you can change to sort by name or by available quantity by clicking on the "Sort by" selector or hitting R. The configuration for whether you would like to choose specific items is saved per building type and will be restored when you plan more of that building type.